wwriverrat/terra-ansible-poc/README_SETUP.md

 Steps needed to get yourself setup:
 1. Acquire or use an AWS account.

-   While developing this, I use the
+   While developing this, I used the
    [AWS Free Account signup](https://portal.aws.amazon.com/billing/signup?refid=em_127222&p=free&c=hp&z=1&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email) page to get started.
 2. Create a IAM user on AWS (this is optional if you plan on using the